 My educational philosophy is grounded in several learning theories.
-My focus is on creating Learner-Centered environments that make the education meaningful for individual learners—I believe in meeting students where they are and tailoring educational experience to their needs1.
+My focus is on creating learner-centered environments that make the education meaningful for individual learners—I believe in meeting students where they are and tailoring educational experiences to their needs1.
 I believe that learning is a process of active construction and I try to tap into learners' prior experiences to bolster the effectiveness of the instruction2.
 I emphasize the importance of preparing learners with skills and tools they can directly apply in their personal and professional lives.
-I believe that learners grow in there practice through reflection in which they can examine their growth, accomplishments, and challenges3.
-I believe in accessiblity and equity for all learners through the use of Universal Design for Learning.4
+I believe that learners grow in their practice through reflection in which they can examine their growth, accomplishments, and challenges3.
+I believe in accessibility and equity for all learners through the use of Universal Design for Learning.4

 Weimer, M. (2002).
 Learner-centered teaching: Five key changes to practice.
 Jossey-Bass.